RKKY to Kondo crossover in Helical Edge of a Topological Insulator: Second order perturbation processes entering RKKY

-where the real part of the leading contribution $\propto \tfrac{1}{\lambda} \sim \tfrac{1}{x}$ also vanishes on the grid \eqref{eq:helical:xgrid}, since $\sin\lambda = \sin2\lambda = 0$ (only the imaginary part has a non-zero leading term $\propto \tfrac{1}{\lambda}$, but these cancel after summation of all terms).
-Hence only subleading terms survive, having $\re I_\lambda \sim \tfrac{1}{D^2\tau^2}$.
-Thus, as expected the $ZZ$ contribution to the RKKY Hamiltonian properly vanishes for $D\to\infty$ even for finite $J_z$.
+with ${\rm Ci}()$ the {\it cosine integral} function.
+The first term vanishes on the grid \eqref{eq:helical:xgrid} having $|\lambda|=\tau D = \pi x / a$ a multiple of $\pi$.
+As apparent from the oscillating averaging structure in the second term, it also vanishes for large $\lambda$.
+In the asymptotic form for large $\lambda$, the leading term of the cosine integral ${\rm Ci}(\lambda) \sim \frac{\sin \lambda}{\lambda}$ again drops out on the grid \eqref{eq:helical:xgrid}.
+Therefore the subleading term ${\rm Ci}(\lambda) \sim \frac{\cos \lambda}{\lambda^2}$ becomes the dominant one for large $\lambda$.
+But with $D {\rm Ci}(\lambda) \sim \frac{D}{\lambda^2} \sim \frac{1}{D x^2}$, this does not just decay faster over distance as compared to RKKY for a normal 1D metallic mode, but is also suppressed in the wide-band limit.
+Therefore as expected the $ZZ$ contribution to the RKKY Hamiltonian properly vanishes for $D\to\infty$ even for finite $J_z$.
 At finite bandwidth, however, there is a finite return probability, resulting in a small but finite $S_{\iL}^z S_{\iR}^z$ interaction strength across the impurities.
-This may be considered acceptable on physical grounds, bearing in mind that for a true 2D model the bulk states also may offer a small but finite return probability [see also end of \Sec{sec:ftilde} in the main text for a related discussion].
+This may be considered acceptable on physical grounds, bearing in mind that for a true 2D model the spin-dependent directedness of motion only concerns the edge but not the bulk states gapped out to energies $>D$.